Tuscany 2 itinerary

 You will be picked up from Chiusi station on the Rome/Florence line and transferred to San Quirico d'Orcia.
 A staging point on the medieval pilgrim route to Rome and once the seat of the Imperial representative to Papal Rome, the quiet streets of San Quirico are rich with the evidence of the town's important past, including two marvellous Romanesque churches, a number of Renaissance palaces and the beautiful Italianate Leonini gardens.

-Today's walk is dedicated to the forest, following paths that skirt around the northern side of the mountain, via a 10th century hermitage, to another small village, where you'll spend the night.
-It is well known for its olive oil and pecorino cheese and its botanical gardens, just outside the village (16 hectares of terraces dotted with almost 50 contemporary sculptures) that you can visit in the afternoon.
+Today’s walk is dedicated to the forest, following paths that skirt around the northern side of the mountain, via a 10th century hermitage, to a beautiful hill-top village.
+Clustered around the remains of an ancient castle, the village’s quiet streets belie a violent past.
+It is well known for its pecorino cheese and its splendid botanical gardens, just outside the village (16 hectares of terraces dotted with almost 50 contemporary sculptures) that you can visit in the afternoon.
+(8 kms, 4.15 hrs)

 Transfer from Abbaddia San Salvadore to Chiusi Railway station (on the Rome/Florence line).